Posterior covariance information criterion for general loss functions: Introduction

-However, such methods that accommodate arbitrary loss functions are relatively scarce.
-Because the choice of a loss function is application-specific and intended to gain benefits from predicting the model, handling an arbitrary loss function is desirable.
-Cross-validation (\citealp{Stone_1974,Geisser_1975}) is a ubiquitous tool used for this purpose.
-Although the leave-one-out cross validation (LOOCV) is intuitive and accurate, the brute force implementation requires recomputing the posterior distribution repeatedly, and is almost prohibited.
-The importance sampling cross validation (IS-CV; \citealp{Gelfand_Dey_Chang_1992,VehtariandLampinen_2003}) estimates LOOCV without using leave-one-out posterior distributions. \cite{Vehtari_2002} proposed a generalization of DIC to an arbitrary loss function. \cite{Underhill_Smith_2016} proposed the Bayesian predictive score information criterion (BPSIC) using information matrices, and showed that BPSIC is asymptotically unbiased to generalization error.
+However, such useful tools for Bayesian models cannot accommodate arbitrary evaluation function for the prediction or arbitrary score function for the training.
+Because the choice of a predictive evaluation function is application-specific and intended to gain benefits from predicting the model, handling more general evaluation functions is desirable.
+Further, generalised Bayesian approach that accommodates arbitrary score function other than the log-likelihood in the Bayesian framework has growing attentions (\citealp{Chernozhukov_Hong_2003,Jiang_Tanner_2008,Ribatet_etal_2012,Bissiri_etal_2016,Miller_Dunson_2019,Giummole_etal_2019,Nakagawa_Hashimoto_2020,Matsubara_etal_2022}).
+This approach makes the Bayesian approach more robust against misspecification of adequate prior distribution and model assumption.
+Cross-validation (\citealp{Stone_1974,Geisser_1975}) is a ubiquitous tool for handling arbitrary evaluation function and arbitrary score function.
+Although the leave-one-out cross validation (LOOCV) is intuitive and accurate, the brute force implementation requires recomputing the posterior distribution repeatedly, and is almost prohibitive.
+The importance sampling cross validation (IS-CV; \citealp{Gelfand_Dey_Chang_1992,VehtariandLampinen_2003}) estimates LOOCV without using leave-one-out posterior distributions.
+The Pareto-smoothing importance sampling cross validation (PSIS-CV; \citealp{Vehtari_PSIS_2024}) extends the range where an importance sampling technique is safely used. \cite{Vehtari_2002} proposed a generalisation of DIC to an arbitrary evaluation function. \cite{Underhill_Smith_2016} proposed the Bayesian predictive score information criterion (BPSIC) using information matrices, and showed that BPSIC is asymptotically unbiased to generalisation error for a differentiable evaluation function.